chipxsd/stream-based-sync/stream-based-sync.md

 one of the clients wants to update the `completed` state of a `Todo.Task` when one of the other clients had already deleted the same task.
-The `Sync.Event.Type.Update` event could get written to the stream, which would surface up on other clients and cause conflicts in the inbound reconciliation process.
+The `Sync.Event.Type.Update` event could get written to the stream, which would surface upon other clients and cause conflicts in the inbound reconciliation process.

 ![fig.26 - Conflict](./images/fig-26-conflict.png "fig. 26 - Conflict")